In 2021, Hondros College's tuition was $18,912 a year.

 Hondros College is a private institution, so it has the same tuition for residents of Ohio as it does for residents from other states.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Don't forget to check your state's criteria for in-state tuition.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on the state you and your parents currently live in.
+Attending an insitution where you are eligible for the reduced tuition offered to state residentscan save students a lot of money on the overall cost of college.
+Be sure to check your state's rules for in-state residency.
+Each state has different requirements to qualify as in-state resident.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria too, depending on the state you and your parents currently reside in.

-Hondros College doesn't offer on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when looking at the actual cost of various colleges.
+Hondros College doesn't provide on-campus housing for students, so there are no charge for dorms, however you should take into account other housing costs when evaluating the actual cost of various schools

-There may be other costs associated with participating in certain activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges have ways so that those with financial need to get help covering these fees.
+There may be other costs associated with participating in certain activities, like Greek Life, or playing on an intramural sports team.
+Many schools offer resources so that those with financial need to get help covering these fees.

-The cost of getting around in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?.
+The cost of transportation in college can really vary.
+Will you drive, fly, or take public transportation to school?
 Will you need to pay to park on-campus?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use public transportation?
-All of these factors can drastically impact your estimated cost of transportation.
+Is the campus walkable?
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your transportation budget.

-Where are a college is located can impact your transportation budget.
+The location of a college or university can impact the amount you'll have to spend just to get around.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand transportation in a city is often costly, but cities may offer more buses, trains or low-cost flight options to actually get to school.
-The Hondros College campus is located in a in Ohio.
+On the flip side, transportation in an urban area is sometimes costly, but there may be more trains, busses and affordable flights to actually get to school.
+The Hondros College campus is in a in Ohio.

-Now, let’s do a rundown of all of the costs associated with college, to get a better idea of the actual cost of attending Hondros College.
+Now, let’s go over all of the costs we've covered, to get a better idea of the actual cost of attending Hondros College.

 |Total Estimated Costs|